CondeNast/atjson/README.md

 A number of little notes distributed that morning by a footman in red livery had been all couched in the same terms:—

-"If you have nothing better to do, M. le Comte (or mon Prince), and if the prospect of spending the evening with a poor invalid is not too dismal, I shall be charmed to see you at my house between seven and ten.
-Annette Scherer"
+“If you have nothing better to do, M. le Comte (or mon Prince), and if the prospect of spending the evening with a poor invalid is not too dismal, I shall be charmed to see you at my house between seven and ten.
+Annette Scherer”

-"Oh! what a savage attack!" rejoined the prince, as he came forward in his embroidered tourt uniform, stockings, and diamond-buckled shoes, and with an expression of seren
+“Oh! what a savage attack!” rejoined the prince, as he came forward in his embroidered tourt uniform, stockings, and diamond-buckled shoes, and with an expression of seren—
 ```